Phone Scams: Beware of These 8 Common Telephone Scams

-A major red flag to watch out for with these free trip phone scams is if they ask you to first pay a small fee in order to collect your prize.
-If you've won something then you shouldn't have to pay for it.
+A major red flag to watch out for with these free trip phone scams is if they ask you to pay a small fee to collect your prize.
+If you win something, you shouldn't have to pay for it.
+Also, recognize that you won't win a sweepstakes that you didn't enter.

 Another variation of the free trip or reward scam is the Jamaican lottery scam, which specifically targets the elderly.
 You can learn more about the Jamaican lottery scam and how to prevent it in 5 easy steps.

-Phishing scams are usually carried out via email or websites, but there are also phishing calls that try to convince you that there's an issue with your computer.
-These scammers will make you think that your computer and privacy is at risk to get information out of you, or to get you to download malicious software that can steal your information.
+Fraudsters use phishing scams via email or websites, but there are also phishing calls that try to convince you that there's an issue with your computer.
+These scammers will make you think that your computer and privacy is at risk to get information out of you or to get you to download malicious software that can steal your information.

 Most companies like Microsoft won't call you out of the blue.
 If you do get a call where a person is saying that you're at risk, ask them for their information, and say that you'll call back.
 Once you've hung up, you can check with the company they said they were calling from to see if there really is an issue with your computer.